 Take philosophy for example, he did not only take his time to comprehend the philosophy of the day, he also redefined many philosophical concepts and also contributed his original thoughts.
 An avid writer, he wrote a lot of works on ethics, pharmacology, mathematics, astronomy, zoology, meteorology, psychology, pharmacology, medicine, metaphysics, logic and so many others.

 However, that was not all there is to Al-Kindi.
-Many know him as a brilliant mathematician but what many are not even aware of is that he is considered as one of the pioneers of cryptography.
+Many know him as a brilliant mathematician.
+But what many are not even aware of is that he is considered as one of the pioneers of cryptography.
 By drawing inspiration from the works of Al-Khalil, Al-Kindi was able to produce one of the most timeless books of cryptography.
 He named the book Manuscript on Deciphering Cryptographic Messages.
-It was this book that laid the foundation for statistical inference while also introducing new ways of decoding ciphers.
+It was this book that laid the foundation for statistical inference while also introducing new ways of decoding cyphers.

-One aspect of Al-Kindi’s that remains exemplary is that even though he dwelt on various aspects of knowledge, he never forgot to make his religion a priority.
+One aspect of Al-Kindi’s that remains exemplary is that even though he dwelt on various aspects of knowledge.
+He never forgot to make his religion a priority.
 He went as far as becoming a scholar in theology.
-He focused on topics such as the knowledge of the Holy Prophet Muhammad (SAW), the nature of Almighty Allah (SWT), and even the soul.
+Also focused on topics such as the knowledge of the Holy Prophet Muhammad (SAW), the nature of Almighty Allah (SWT), and even the soul.
 Hence, he was an all-rounder and a good example of what a Muslim scholar should be.
 May Allah (SWT) accept the efforts of Al-Kindi and grant him the best of the Hereafter, aameen.